 Matthew Hancock energy speech to the NOF Conference

-- Department of Energy & Climate Change and The Rt Hon Matt Hancock MP
+- Department of Energy & Climate Change and The Rt Hon Matt Hancock

 - Part of:

 - Energy industry and infrastructure licensing and regulation, Low carbon technologies, and Exploration and production

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government